 The CTA is actively working with the American Public Transportation Association (APTA) and other transit agencies around the country to advocate for additional federal funding.
 The CTA and other transit agencies around the country continue to advocate for additional federal funding to avoid other undesirable options, which have historically included service adjustments or fare increases.
-As the local economy continues to reopen gradually through the year, ridership levels in 2021 are projected to be 54 percent below 2019 levels.
-Public Funding levels for 2021 are projected to be 18 percent lower than 2019 levels and 5 percent lower than forecasted 2020 levels due to restrictions on activities that led to a significant contraction in state and local sales tax revenues.
+As the local economy continues to reopen gradually through the year, ridership levels in 2022 are projected to be 45 percent of 2019 levels.